kirajcg/pyscbwrapper/README.md

 Bugfixes: Variables with space in their names can now be accessed by removing the spaces.
 New functionality: get_variables() returns a dict instead of only writing to the terminal.

+News in version 0.1.2:
+Security fix: Updated API URL from HTTP to HTTPS to ensure secure communication with Statistics Sweden's API.
+This resolves issues with empty or invalid responses caused by using the insecure HTTP connection.

 Dependencies: requests>=2.21.0

 To install: